 Live streaming to multiple platforms can be daunting without the right tools and software.

-Learning how to go live on multiple platforms at once is a lot easier when using a third-party system like Switchboard Live.
-As we mentioned above, Switchboard Live seamlessly connects to Dacast, so you can stream simultaneously to your website, Facebook Live, Youtube, or Twitch simultaneously.
+Learning how to go live on multiple platforms simultaneously is a lot easier when using a third-party system like Switchboard Live.
+As we mentioned above, Switchboard Live seamlessly connects to Dacast, so you can stream simultaneously to your website, Facebook Live, YouTube, or Twitch simultaneously instead of doing so individually for each platform.

 One of the biggest advantages of using Switchboard Live is that it’s swift and convenient.
 Once you connect your Dacast account and all of your social streaming platforms—including Facebook, YouTube, Restream, or Twitch—you can start doing multi-destination and multi-camera live streaming in just a few clicks.

-Can you stream to multiple platforms at once without using Switchboard Live?
+Can you stream to multiple platforms simultaneously without using Switchboard Live?
 Yes, although the process is a bit longer.
-Below, we will discuss step-by-step instructions on how to connect your Dacast account and social media destinations to Switchboard Live, and how to stream to multiple platforms if you do not have a Switchboard Live account.
+Below, we will discuss step-by-step instructions on how to connect your Dacast account and social media destinations to Switchboard Live, and how to stream to multiple online platforms if you do not have a Switchboard Live account.

 Connecting Dacast to Switchboard Live